 The new democratic government in Pakistan which emerged after the February 2008 elections holds promise to pursue what its Foreign Minister, Shah Mahmood Qureshi recently called a "comprehensive settlement" with India.
-Earlier the Cochairperson of the People's Party of Pakistan, Mr. Asif Ali Zardari declared the government intentions to accelerate the peace process and focus on economic cooperation27.
+Earlier the Cochairperson of the People's Party of Pakistan, Mr. Asif Ali Zardari declared the government intentions to accelerate the peace process and focus on economic cooperation.
 The imperatives of peace for building a dynamic economy and a democratic polity are clearly apparent to the leadership of Pakistan's fragile democracy.

-IV.2.3 Path Dependence and the Short-Term Triggers for Accelerating the Peace Process

-The concept of path dependence has been conceived by Douglass North as a tendency of individuals and groups to resist institutional change where such a change threatens their interests.
-Such individuals and groups are willing to invest their energy, resources and time to resist institutional change28.
-Thus as North points out, path dependence is "the constraints on the choice set in the present that are derived from historical experiences of the past....."29.
+5.2.3 Path Dependence and the Short-Term Triggers for Accelerating the Peace Process change threatens their interests.
+Such individuals and groups are willing to invest their energy, resources and time to resist institutional change.
+Thus as North points out, path dependence is "the constraints on the choice set in the present that are derived from historical experiences of the past......".